InnovatusSystems/InSyURLCentral/README.md

 # InSyURLCentral

-A single-page ASP.NET Core Razor Pages web application that serves as a control panel for quick access to important URLs.
-The backend exposes a GET API to serve the list of URLs from `appsettings.json`.
+A web application that serves as a control panel for quick access to important URLs.
+The backend exposes a GET API to serve the list of URLs from a CSV file.
 The frontend is a Progressive Web App (PWA) with install support and standalone launch mode.

 ## Features
 - Control panel UI with clickable links and icons
-- URLs and icons are configured in `appsettings.json`
+- URLs and icons are configured in CSV file
 - Backend API endpoint: `/api/ControlPanelLinks`
 - PWA: installable on mobile/desktop, standalone mode, manifest.json, service worker
 - Install prompt handling with a generic message